noirscape/SwitchGuideOLD/index.md

 If you need assistance, visit us on [Discord](https://discord.gg/C29hYvh){: target="_blank" .a-table}.
 {: .info-box}

-This guide uses sdsetup. sdsetup is used because it has the most up-to-date files.
-That said, sdsetup also allows generating SX OS/ReiNX setups.
-These are not supported by this guide and not supported on the previously linked Discord.
-{: .alert-box}

-The Hekate bootmenu will reference a Discord server.
-This Discord server is not considered supported by this guide and not supported on the previously linked Discord.
-{: .alert-box}

 ### Terminology used in this guide

 - **Hekate**: A bootloader for the Nintendo Switch.